-Coast to Capital is not subject to the provisions of the Freedom of Information Act or Environmental Information Regulations; however, our Accountable Body, public sector partners and Joint Committee are subject to the provisions in the Act and the Regulations.
+Coast to Capital is not subject to the provisions of the Freedom of Information Act; however, our Accountable Body, public sector partners and Joint Committee are subject to the provisions in the Act.
 Coast to Capital will respond to all information requests in line with the spirit of the Act.
-In the first instance, FOIs and EIR requests should be directed to Coast to Capital via its website and Brighton and Hove City Council, as Accountable Body, will provide advisory support to ensure such requests are appropriately dealt with.
+In the first instance, FOIs should be directed to Coast to Capital via its website and Croydon Council, as Accountable Body, will provide advisory support to ensure FOI requests are appropriately dealt with.
 Any requests that involve our public sector partners will be forwarded to them to lead the response with our support as necessary.